Next Enrollment Date: Sept 20th, 2014! 1 weekend per month!

 Visit the webpage where students will take exams and have access to the Ayurvedic SAMA media library!

 How much homework will there be?
-Students are required to read two chapters per month.
+Students are required to read two chapters per month and take an exam.
 Each chapter has an online exam that accompanies it.
 Each exam is about 25 multiple choice questions and is auto-corrected immediately.
-There will be some weeks where students may be required to do additional homestudy work that may take about 1-2 hours per week, and some weeks where there is no extra homestudy at all.

 Prerequisites for entrance into the program.